saul205/Calendario/README.md

 Calendars are saved in json format in the <data> directory.
 If it doesn´t exist, it will be created automatically.
 There´s some examples of data files in this repository.

-The libraries needed to run this app will be specified in the requirements file.
+Tkinter is needed to run this app.
+Tkinter is included in the python standard library.
-To install this libraries, just use: pip install -r requirements.txt
+The json library is also needed.

 To run the app, just execute the app_calendario.pyw file.
 It can be done by double-clicking it or by using the following command: python/python3 app_calendario.pyw